Comparing TF-IDF, transformer embeddings, and ethical auditing frameworks for detecting bias in machine-generated text

 What is TF-IDF?

-TF-IDF is a statistical method used in Natural Language Processing (NLP) to represent text data as numerical vectors.
-It evaluates how relevant a word is to a document in a collection, balancing its frequency within the document against its frequency across all documents in the corpus.
+TF-IDF is a statistical NLP method representing text as numerical vectors.
+It evaluates word relevance to a document in a collection, balancing frequency within the document against frequency across all documents in the corpus.

 How It Works

-This way, common but uninformative words (like "the", "is", "and") are down-weighted, while important and distinctive words receive higher scores.
+This down-weights common uninformative words ("the", "is", "and") while giving important distinctive words higher scores.

 Pros of TF-IDF